Overview

 Students should be prepared to watch and discuss contemporary and historical fiction films, documentaries, experimental works, TV shows etc. that foreground mental health concerns, illness, and trauma.
 Some of these media art works might be difficult to watch.
 Please consider how viewing this material will affect you and if this is the right time for you to apply.

 Students should be ready to present and discuss their own work, which includes receiving constructive feedback from instructors, visiting artists, and their peers.
-For students who want to tell personal, autobiographical stories, please consider if you have enough emotional distance to receive feedback on your work.
+For students who want to tell personal, autobiographical stories, please consider if you currently have enough emotional distance to receive and process feedback on your work.

 I have a completed script ready to go.
 Should I apply to PPSL?